Real Estate Roundup

 A collation of recent insights on real estate sectors taken from the comments made by chairmen and investment managers of real estate companies – have a read and make your own minds up.
 Please remember that nothing in this note is designed to encourage you to buy or sell any of the companies mentioned.

-Jason Baggaley, investment manager:
+Jason Baggaley, fund manager:

 Peter Lowe, fund manager: